Must-See Holiday Attractions Near NJ

 782 Christmas Village Rd., Bernville, PA

-Started in 1948 by William M. Koziar, who decorated his dairy farm with lights for his family to admire, this fairy tale-like masterpiece features almost one million lights this year.
+Started in 1948 by William M. Koziar, who decorated his dairy farm with lights for his family to admire, this fairy tale-like masterpiece features more than one million lights.
 Explore the grounds and discover glass building displays of Santa's Post Office, The Kissing Bridge, an old-school bakery, toy makers and more.
 There are also train displays, gift shops and holiday cookies.
 Be sure to take a photo with the Big Guy in Red before heading home.

 1260 6th Ave., New York, NY